harp-project/AML-Formalization/prover/translation_techreport.md

 ### Random names

-Suppose, that we have the following locally nameless pattern:
+Suppose that we have the following locally nameless pattern:

 $$
 \exists . \bot \to \exists .
 0